florinmaticu/HackyourFurture-JavaScript/javascript3/week2/homework.md

 <img alt="All at one" src="assets/all-at-once.gif" width="300" />

-## Feedback giving time!
+## Feedback giving time

-Find a student to give feedback using this site: https://hyf-peer-review.herokuapp.com/ The feedback should be given after the homework has been handed in preferably latest two days after.
+Find a student to give feedback using this site: <https://hyf-peer-review.herokuapp.com/>
+The feedback should be given after the homework has been handed in preferably latest two days after.

 To help you get started we have created some ressources about giving feedback.
-Find them here: https://github.com/HackYourFuture-CPH/curriculum/tree/master/review
+Find them here: <https://github.com/HackYourFuture-CPH/curriculum/tree/master/review>

-## Hand in Homework:
+## Hand in Homework

 Watch [this video](https://www.youtube.com/watch?v=feyBVDhFQuk) for a more detailed go-through of how to hand in homework!

 - Create a new branch called `javascript/javascript3/week2`
 - Add all your changes to this branch in the `javascript/javascript3/week2` folder.
 - Go through the [Homework checklist](#homework-checklist)
 - Create a pull request using the `javascript/javascript3/week2` branch
 - Wait for mentor feedback